 You may already be aware that your heating and AC equipment needs annual HVAC (Heating, Ventilation, Air Conditioning) maintenance, but were you aware that you also need to call an expert for annual plumbing maintenance?
 TML Service Experts offers the Plumbing PLUS™ Maintenance Agreement for Boise homeowners to help them locate issues before they turn into big problems.
 While we recommend calling immediately for plumbing problems and arrange for your plumbing maintenance every year, here are a few ways you can get your home in ideal plumbing shape for spring.

 - Verify any plumbing leaks

 Look at your home’s faucets and toilets for any leaks.
 Confirm there is no water dripping out of or around the connections when you shut off your faucets.
-If there is, swapping out the fixtures or repairing the leak could help improve the faucet’s function and may even reduce your water bill.
+If there is, swapping out the fixtures or repairing the leak could help improve the faucet’s performance and may even reduce your water bill.

 - Give your drains some long overdue care

-- Don’t forget your water heater maintenance
+- Remember your water heater maintenance

 If an unpleasant odor seems to be getting in from any of the drains in your home, it might be an indication that plumbing maintenance is required.
 A properly functioning drain shouldn’t release odors into the air.
 Verify there are strains installed in all your drains to avoid hair and other remains from spoiling in the pipes and resulting in a clog.
 Following treatment with a common drain cleaner, pour four quarts of water through drains that are not used often.
 This will fill the trap and help to stop odors from getting in and smelling up your home.